Red Mite in Chicken Houses

 Red Mite under microscope

-Red Mite (not to be confused with Red Spider Mite, a harmless garden bug) is a parasite that lives in your chicken house and feeds on birds whilst they sleep at night.
+Red Mite is a small parasite that lives in your chicken house and feeds on birds whilst they sleep at night (not to be confused with Red Spider Mite, a harmless garden bug).

 As our climate has changed, and our method of keeping poultry, so the instances of Red Mite have rocketed over the last few years.
-However, with vigilance, proper husbandry and the right products this need not be the nightmare it at first appears.
+However, with vigilance, good husbandry, and the right products, this need not be the nightmare it at first appears.

 Life Cycle of Red Mite

-Red mites feed on the bird between one and two hours each night.
-They tend to live in cracks and crevices in the hen houses as this is where they deposit the eggs.
+Red Mites crawl out of their hiding places and feed on the birds between one and two hours each night.
+They don't like daylight and live in cracks and crevices in the hen house as this is where they deposit their eggs.

-Constant vigilance is needed during warm weather but you should continue with a cleaning product like Flyte Mite Spray and a liberal sprinkling of Diatomaceous Earth Powder throughout the winter as well.
+Constant checking is needed during warm weather but we also advise that you should continue with a cleaning product like Flyte Mite Spray and a liberal sprinkling of Diatomaceous Earth Powder throughout the winter as well.

 Spotting the Red Mite signs

 The best time to check for Red Mites is early morning when they can be seen easily by the naked eye or with a torch.
-After feeding on the blood of the birds overnight the mites get their distinctive red colouring.
+After feeding on the blood of the birds overnight, the mites will get their distinctive dark red colouring.

 Another telltale sign is a build-up of a grey dust in the coop, this is the detritus from the mite.
 Look particularly under perches and in perch sockets for live mites.
 The mites can also be found hiding in the grey dust on the floor and in the timber joints.